hammomo/MaxQuantOnHPC/README.md

 Whilst the relative/absolute paths of the executable file (`MaxQuant/bin/MaxQuantCmd.exe`) and configuration file (`mqpar.xml`) should be adjusted according to your own environment.

+Fortunately, the configuration file `mqpar.xml` is in fact a plain markup file written by ***Extensible Markup Language***, consisting of trees of node objectives.
+It can be edited by any lightweight cross-platform editors (*e.g., Vim, Emacs, VSCode, Sublime Text*).